Humans-Machines/styleguide/html-css-sass/README.md

     color: #e5e5e5;

 All code has to be lowercase: This applies to HTML element names, attributes, attribute values (unless `text/CDATA`), CSS selectors, properties, and property values (with the exception of strings).

 ## Comments

-- Always use comments to explain non-obvious code:
+You are not alone in this.
+At least it is you and your future you.
+So please help yourself and other, and always use comments to explain non-obvious code:

 - What does it cover?
 - What purpose does it serve?
 - Why is respective solution used or preferred?
 - Whether some CSS relies on other code elsewhere?
 - What effect changing some code will have elsewhere?

 As a rule, you should comment anything that isn’t immediately obvious from the code alone.
-That is to say, there is no need to tell someone that color: red; will make something red, but if you’re using overflow: hidden; to clear floats—as opposed to clipping an element’s overflow—this is probably something worth documenting.
+That is to say, there is no need to tell someone that `color: red;` will make something red, but if you’re using `overflow: hidden; to clear floats—as opposed to clipping an element’s overflow—this is probably something worth documenting.

 ### Component and High-Level Comments